popClingwrap/gridarr/README.md

 ```

 ## items
 An Array of data that forms the basis of the grid.
-Each item in the array will be wrapped in a GridCell instance.
+Each item in the array will be wrapped in a GridArrCell instance.
 ```ts
 const g = new GridArr<number>({
     items:[1,2,3,4,5,6,7,8,9]